Nolu-M/Notes-code/README.md

 5. Reporting and Communication

 #### The Analytics Process is Iterative
-- analytics process: a set of interrelated actions that may be revisited frequently while working with a dataset.
+- *analytics process*: a set of interrelated actions that may be revisited frequently while working with a dataset.
 - e.g. analyst reviewing a visualization may notice unusual data points that do not belong in the dataset, causing them to return to the data cleaning stage and rerun their analysis with the newly cleaned dataset
 - e.g. analyst running an analysis might discover their analysis woule be enriched by adding another source of data, causing them to return to the acquision stage
 - this process helps you understand the different activities that take place during a data analysis and the approximate order in which they typically occur